 Pro Tip: To give pearl couscous a nuttier flavor, toast it in a dry pot or skillet for several minutes at the start of the recipe.
 When the color has darkened slightly, it is fully toasted.

-No, couscous is made from wheat and is not gluten-free.
+No. Couscous is made from wheat and is not gluten-free.

 One cup of regular couscous makes about 3 cups of cooked couscous.
 One cup of pearl couscous makes about 2 cups of cooked pearl couscous.

 Bulgur is also a staple of Middle Eastern cuisine.
 It is made from wheat kernels that have been steamed, dried and crushed.
 It has a tender, slightly chewy texture.
 The flavor is mild and slightly nutty.
+It is tiny and round, just like instant and Moroccan couscous.

 Couscous is made from semolina wheat flour that is mixed with water and rolled into tiny balls.
 In this way, it is different from bulgur which comes from a whole kernel of wheat, not wheat that has been ground into flour.